Townforge is a blockchain based game where you create buildings which will provide you with income.

 Buildings need food in order to be productive.
 Different building types have different requirements for food, as shown here:

-Food is produced by agricultural buildings.
-There are three main types of food:
+Food is produced by agricultural buildings and fisheries.
+There are four main types of food:

 - vegetables are very nutritious but spoil fast